-The TLN is the non-for-profit professional development provider supported by the AEU (australian Education Union) and the IEU (Independent Education Union Victorian Tasmania) to provide professional learning for education workers.
+The TLN is the non-for-profit professional development provider supported by the AEU (Australian Education Union) and the IEU (Independent Education Union Victorian Tasmania) to provide professional learning for education workers.
 The TLN is an incorporated company with representation from both unions on the Committee of Management.
 The TLN has been operating since 1994.

 The TLN is a member based organisation.
-Over 700 school, early childhoos centres, kindergartens, education centres and individual sare members.
+Over 700 school, early childhood centres, kindergartens, education centres and individual members.
 Members receive a range of benefits and discounts and are consulted by the TLN on their professional development needs.
 Membership is open to any school, early learning centre, kindergarten, education institutions or individuals in Australia.
 The TLN provides excellent professional development programs for school leaders, classroom teachers, early childhood teachers and assistants, and Support School Staff.
 Programs are open to all education workers but are offered at substantial discounts (or free) to TLN members.

 The TLN identifies exemplary educational practitioners with the relevant experience and skills to facilitate quality professional development.
 Courses for classroom teachers are delivered by facilitators with current or recent classroom experience.